 Puerto Princesa: Wild, Ethical, Open Ocean

 In Puerto Princesa, whale sharks are encountered in their natural habitat — open ocean, following seasonal plankton blooms, completely wild and unhabituated.
-Tour Z's 30ft speedboat reaches the wildlife zone in 20 minutes, with experienced spotters locating sharks from the surface.
-There is zero feeding, zero touching, and zero blocking of the sharks' natural movement.
+Tour Z’s 30ft speedboat reaches the wildlife zone in 20 minutes, with experienced spotters locating sharks from the surface via drone.

 Encounters follow IUCN guidelines throughout: minimum 3 metres from the body, 4 metres from the tail, no flash photography, passive observation only.
 The whale sharks control every interaction — they choose whether to stay near the surface or dive.